Frank Aiken: Later years

 Aiken retired from Ministerial office and as Tánaiste in 1969.
 During the Arms Crisis it is said that the Taoiseach, Jack Lynch, turned to Aiken for advice on a number of issues.
 Aiken retired from politics in 1973 due to the fact that Charles Haughey, whose style of politics Aiken strongly disliked, was allowed to run as a Fianna Fáil candidate in the 1973 general election.
 Initially he planned to announce the reason for his decision, but under pressure finally agreed to announce that he was retiring on medical advice.

 Refusal of candidacy for the presidency of Ireland

 After his retirement, the outgoing President of Ireland Éamon de Valera, sought to convince Aiken—one of his closest friends—to run for Fianna Fáil in the 1973 presidential election.
 However, Aiken refused all requests to run and the party finally selected Erskine H. Childers to be its candidate.
 Childers won the election.

-Clash with Ernest Blythe

-Shortly before his death, former Cumann na nGaedheal minister Ernest Blythe accused Aiken of rudely snubbing him in public throughout his political career.
-He said that, because of his support for the Treaty, Aiken would pointedly turn his back on him whenever they came into contact.
-This continuing bitterness towards Blythe was in contrast with the cross-party friendship which had developed between their colleagues Seán MacEntee (anti-treaty) and Desmond FitzGerald (pro-treaty) who, after the divide, re-established relationships and ensured their children held no civil war bitterness.
-The great rivals Éamon de Valera and W. T. Cosgrave, after years of enmity, also became slightly reconciled in the late 1950s.

 Family

 In 1934 Aiken married Maud Davin, the director of the Dublin Municipal School of Music.
-The couple had three children: Aedamar, Proinnsias and Lochlann.
+The couple had three children.
+The couple first met in County Wicklow in the house of Aiken's friend, James Ryan, who helped encourage the relationship.